It all started with Curious George.

 Storytime in our house is always an interesting time.
 It usually involves me reading while my little ones ask ten thousand questions.
 The conversations can be about anything from what are clouds made of to the most recent, what’s pumpkin pie taste like?

 Curious George was eating a pumpkin pie and my husband pipes in, “Can you make a pumpkin pie?”
 I was ecstatic!
 My family never asks for any specific food.
 Let alone a vegetable!
 I’m counting pie as a vegetable in this instance.
 It’s an ingredient, right?

 Before we make a pie, we need to make the pumpkin puree.
 Let’s go to the chalkboard.

-Here’s how to make pumpkin puree from scratch
+Want to learn how to make pumpkin puree from scratch?

 Off I went to get a pumpkin.
 My plan was to get a sugar pumpkin.
 A farm stand, grocery store, and nursery later I finally found the perfect pumpkin.
 It’s not a sugar pumpkin though.
 It’s a cheese pumpkin.
 The owner of the garden center insisted that’s the way

 Local to Long Island, a cheese pumpkin is a pale orange, almost pink in color and the shape is reminiscent of a cheese wheel.
 It’s preferred in baking to sugar pumpkins because it produces a smooth texture when baked.
 Sugar pumpkins can be stringy when baked and I don’t want stringy pumpkin puree.
 So if you can find it, a cheese pumpkin is the best one to bake.

 So pumpkin bought, perhaps overbought — 11 pounds!!
 Now, how the heck do you cook it?
 The first step is to cut the pumpkin in half lengthwise.
 My chef’s knife was no match for this beast of a pumpkin.
 Enter my husband and the S